hypothesis/onboarding/.github/ISSUE_TEMPLATE/03_development_environment.md

 ---
 name: 03.
 Set up your development environment
-about: Set up your local DEVELOPING environment.
+about: Set up your development environment and get everything working locally.
-title: Set up your development environment and get everything working locally.
+title: Set up your development environment.
 labels: ''
 assignees: ''